 Be sure to register for graduation during the semester you are planning to graduate.
 You need to register for graduation whether you are participating in the commencement ceremony or not.
 If you are an August graduate and would like to participate in the May commencement ceremony, you need to register for graduation with your winter course work.

 At this point, your job search for after graduation should get under way.
 Although some people believe that you should look prior to this point, employers would prefer to hire an employee when they are closer to college completion.
-The Career Services Center, 3502 Hedgcock, is available to assist you during the job searching process.
-Some helpful website for job hunting are, but are not limited to:
+The Career Services Center, 3302.3 C.B.
+Hedgcock, is available to assist you during the job searching process.
+Some helpful websites for job hunting are, but not limited to:

 It is important to make sure that you are qualified for any position that you apply for.
 Be sure to keep track of all of the positions that you apply for so that you do not apply for the same position again.
 On your records also keep track of any responses that you receive, as well as if you followed up with the status of your application.
 If you have any questions, contact the Career Services Center.